-Cost: \$250
+Cost: \$270

 To ensure the safe delivery of the trips the school invests in high quality gear and qualified, experienced staff.
-There is an associated cost to each student for the activities based course of \$250 for the year long programme.
-This cost will cover transport, safety equipment, and food during overnight trips and qualified, experienced staff who will ensure the safe delivery of all trips.
+There is an associated cost to each student for the activities based course of \$270 for the year long programme.
+This cost will cover transport. safety equipment, and food during overnight trips and qualified, experienced staff who will ensure the safe delivery of all trips.

 For students or families where there may be an issue of financial hardship, there are options to pay this amount over time or have a subsidy through the hardship fund.
-Please contact Yvonne Nees (y.nees@wbhs.school.nz) if you would like to organise a payment plan, or Rachel Thornton (r.thornton@wbhs.school.nz) for access to the hardship fund.
+Please contact Raewyn Cannons (r.cannons@wbhs.school.nz) if you would like to organise a payment plan, or Rachel Thornton (r.thornton@wbhs.school.nz) for access to the hardship fund.

-Full payment, or a payment plan to pay the full amount by the end of Term 1, will need to be processed by the end of week 3, Term 1.
+Full payment, or a payment plan to pay the full amount by December 1 will need to be processed by December 1 (or upon course selection if after this date).